 Step 7: Make some SEO adjustments

 The checks in the SEO analysis will show you where you can improve your SEO.
 Look critically at your title, the headings, and subheadings of your article.
-Do they include your focus keyword?
+Do they include your focus keyphrase?
 If not, can you edit them (without changing the structure or content of your article) to include your focus keyword?
-Don’t go crazy and put your focus keyword in every heading, because that’s too much!
-Using your focus keyword in one heading and your title should be enough.
+Don’t go crazy and put your focus keyphrase in every heading, because that’s too much!
+Using your focus keyphrase in one heading and your title should be enough.
 You can read more about headings in one of Michiel’s posts.

 Step 8: Fill out the social data